 At its highest and best use, money is a store of freedom.
-As nest eggs grow, savers amass future hours of liberty.
+As savers grow nest eggs, they’re not just gaining dollars—they’re gaining future hours of liberty.

 Many online calculators explore the how of FIRE—how much you must save to achieve FIRE in the first place and, once achieved, how little you must spend to make your savings last.
+A couple good examples of these how-type calculators are FIRECalc and cFIREsim.
 Of course, these calculators deal in dollars.
-But while dollars might reveal the how of FIRE, they never explain the why of it.
+But while dollars might reveal the how of FIRE, they can never reveal the why of it.

-This post presents a new kind of calculator that shows why you should retire early: yFIRECalc 2.0.
-This calculator doesn’t measure dollars.
+This post introduces a new kind of calculator that shows why you should retire early: yFIRECalc 2.0.* This why-type calculator doesn’t measure dollars.
 Instead, it measures something far more valuable: your precious hours of freedom.